 Cats also express emotion with their ears, as well as intent.
 Forward-facing ears express interest.
 Generally speaking, the more a cat’s ears swivel sideways and backward, the greater the cat’s arousal or distress.
 Backward ears and a hiss or swipe are a sure sign your cat feels threatened or doesn't like what you're doing.

 03 of 07

-Cats communicate with their eyelids—how open or closed they are—as well as with the dilation of the iris (black portion of the eye).
-A sudden dilation (enlarging) of the iris results from sudden arousal which could be due to fear, interest, or any other strong emotion.
+Cats communicate with their eyelids—how open or closed they are—as well as with the dilation of the pupil (black portion of the eye).
+A sudden dilation (enlarging) of the pupil results from sudden arousal which could be due to fear, interest, or any other strong emotion.
 Wide-open eyes show trust while narrowing the eyes to a slit can signal fear or aggression.
-If your cat shows droopy, sleepy-looking eyelids it is the sign that your cat is relaxed and trusting.
+If your cat shows droopy, sleepy-looking eyelids, this is a sign that your cat is relaxed and trusting.
 Try a slow blink and see if your cat blinks back, showing a "kitty kiss" of affection.
 But if your cat is staring at another cat without blinking, that is a sign of dominance or aggression.

 04 of 07